 Can you felt over old felt on a shed roof?

-It is not something we would recommend, as you want to strip of the old damaged felt.
+It is not something we would recommend, as you want to strip off the old damaged felt.
 You don’t want to find the old felt is causing problems to the roof boards underneath, which require some maintenance.
-New layers of felt mean the roof boards have a fresh protection, ready to last another 5+ years.
+New layers of felt mean the roof boards have fresh protection, ready to last another 5+ years.